-1) Only higher level tests accepted for credit.

-- IB scores must be between 5 and 7 for credit towards Solano College general education units, unless otherwise stated above. - 3) IB credit is not granted for English Composition (ENGL 001) or for the Art Exam. - 4) If a student passes more than one test in the same language other than English (e.g., two exams in Spanish), only one exam may be applied. - 5) Credit is granted only toward the specific area(s) listed in general education.
-The units may not apply toward certification of the corresponding GE-Breadth area. - 6) Students seeking certification in Language A1 and/or A2 prior to transfer must have passed the test before Fall 2013.
+- 1. Only higher level tests accepted for credit. - 2.
+IB credit is not granted for English Composition (ENGL 001) or for the Art Exam. - 3.
+If a student passes more than one test in the same language other than English (e.g., two exams in Spanish), only one exam may be applied. - 4.
+Credit is granted only toward the specific area(s) listed in general education.
+The units may not apply toward certification of the corresponding GE-Breadth area. - 5.
+Students seeking certification in Language A1 and/or A2 prior to transfer must have passed the test before Fall 2013. - 6.
+The units earned from IB credit cannot be used to satisfy the 12-unit requirement or be applied toward financial - 7.
+Please confer with transfer university admissions representatives for application of units upon transfer.